Recovery is just a phone call away.

 1. Physical Health Issues:

-• Organ Damage: Substance abuse can cause damage to vital organs such as the liver, heart, lungs, and kidneys.
+• Organ damage, such as to the liver, heart, lungs, and kidneys

-• Impaired Coordination: Addiction can impair motor skills, coordination, and cognitive abilities, increasing the risk of accidents and injuries.
+• Impaired coordination and cognitive abilities, increasing accident risk

 How Can Addiction Affect Relationships?

-The person struggling with addiction may prioritize their substance use or addictive behaviors over their relationships, neglecting the emotional and physical needs of their loved ones.
-Loved ones may feel abandoned or overlooked, leading to feelings of loneliness, resentment, and a sense of loss.
+• Neglect and Abandonment: The person struggling with addiction may prioritize their substance use or addictive behaviors over their relationships, neglecting the needs of loved ones.

-In some cases, addiction can contribute to increased instances of domestic violence or abuse within relationships.
-Substance abuse can impair judgment and impulse control, leading to heightened aggression or violent behavior.
+• Domestic Violence and Abuse: In some cases, addiction can contribute to increased instances of domestic violence or abuse within relationships.

-Addiction within a family can have a significant impact on children, who may experience emotional, psychological, and developmental challenges.
-Family members may feel overwhelmed, trying to protect and support children while navigating the complexities of addiction.
+• Impact on Children and Family: Addiction within a family can have a significant impact on children, who may experience emotional, psychological, and developmental challenges.

 Are the Effects of Addiction Long Term?